How to safely bet on the McGregor-Mayweather fight online

 Right now, Mayweather is a -400 favorite and McGregor is a +300 underdog on Bovada.
 Those lines mean you need to bet $400 to win $100 for a Mayweather victory and bet $100 to win $300 for a McGregor victory.

-There are plenty of other ways -- prop bets -- to wager on the fight, starting with which fighter will have more people when they walk from the dressing room to the ring (Mayweather -230, McGregor +160) and who will take longer to make the trek (Mayweather -155, McGregor +110).
+There are plenty of other ways -- prop bets -- to wager on the fight, starting with which fighter will have more people with him when he walks from the dressing room to the ring (Mayweather -230, McGregor +160) and who will take longer to make the trek (Mayweather -155, McGregor +110).

 Other questions you can answer with a prop bet: